rodneyshupe/Cookbook/Recipes/Entrees/Beef/ItalianMeatballs.rst

    be placed on large plate, covered loosely with plastic wrap, and refrigerated for several hours.)
-3. Meanwhile, heat 1/4 -inch vegetable oil over medium-high heat in 10- or 11-inch sauté pan.
+3. Meanwhile, heat 1/4 -inch vegetable oil over medium-high heat in 10- or 11-inch saute pan.
 When edge of meatball dipped in oil sizzles, add meatballs in single layer.
 Fry, turning several times, until nicely browned on all sides, about 10 minutes, regulating heat as needed to keep oil sizzling but not smoking.
 Transfer browned meatballs to paper towel